19 Austin secondhand shops you don’t want to miss

 Top Drawer Thrift, 5312 Airport Blvd.

-After 30 years on Burnet Road, Top Drawer Thrift is moving to 5312 Airport Blvd. at the end of this week.
+After 30 years on Burnet Road, Top Drawer Thrift has moved to 5312 Airport Blvd.
 Expect the same wacky goods, statement pieces, and eccentric exterior at the new location.
 All proceeds benefit Project Transitions.

 Woman standing in front of a colorful mural wearing vintage clothing from Texas Thrift in Austin, TX.